d0u9/.dot/README.md

 # Private config files

-If you have any private files(files contained sensitive content), you may gather all of them together and put them in the `conf` directory.
-This `conf` directory has been added in `gitignore` file, which won't be push to the server.
+If you have any private files(files containe sensitive contents), you may gather all of them together and put them in the `conf` directory.
+The `conf` directory has been added in `gitignore` file, which won't be pushed to the server.

 ---